 The following table presents the weighted average mortgage interest rate on outstanding primary IIF as of June 30, 2021, excluding our run-off business.
 Prepayment speeds may be affected by changes in interest rates, among other factors.
 An increasing interest rate environment generally will reduce refinancing activity and result in lower prepayments.
-A declining interest rate environment generally will increase refinancing activity and increase prepayments.
+A declining interest rate environment generally will increase prepayments.